nathanaeltan/hotel-data-merge/README.md

 - **[Jest](https://jestjs.io/)**: JavaScript Testing Framework with a focus on simplicity.
 - **[Swagger](https://swagger.io/)**: For API documentation

+#### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **Node.js**: This project requires Node.js to run.
+Download and install it from [https://nodejs.org/](https://nodejs.org/).
+This project has been tested with Node.js version 16.x.
+- **npm**: npm is used to manage the dependencies of this project.
+It comes bundled with Node.js, so when you install Node.js, you automatically get npm installed on your system.

 #### Installation
 To set up this project locally, follow these steps: